rugved88/rugved88/README.md

 # Hi there, I'm Rugved Chavan - aka [Jarvis08][website] 👋
 [![Website](https://img.shields.io/website?label=rugved.in&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://rugved-app.herokuapp.com/)

-## Pursuing B.Tech in Computer and Communication Engineering from Manipal University Jaipur.
-I have several design patents (published) to my credit.
-I have completed my internships in major companies like Mahindra & Mahindra, and Bristlecone Inc. I have expertise in multiple interdisciplinary fields such as Artificial Intelligence, 3D designing, web development, and automobiles.
-My research interest includes but not limited to Data Science, IoT, IMoT, IIoT, Robotics, Machine learning etc. !!!
+## Aspiring AI / ML / IoT / Robotics Specialist Equipped with good technical skills, focused on providing optimized solutions to real-world problems.
+I have three design patents (published) and a high-impact factor journal paper to my credit.
+I have completed my internships in major companies like Mahindra, and Bristlecone Inc and as well as an academic internship at the National University of Singapore.
+I am a motivated individual seeking the position of IT Professional intern, intent on working in a challenging and dynamic environment that offers opportunities for growth.
+I have expertise in multiple interdisciplinary fields such as Artificial Intelligence, 3D designing, web development, and automobiles.
+My research interest includes but not limited to Data Science, IoT, IoMT, IIoT, Robotics, Machine learning etc. !!!

 ---
 <p align="center">